23 Best Breeds of Rabbit Price in India

 Flemish Giant

 As one of the oldest recognized breeds and one of the largest, the Flemish Giant makes quite an impression in the rabbit world.
 Developed in Belgium, this breed is known for being gentle.
-Flemish Giants are recognized in seven varieties by the American Rabbit Breeders Association and are known for having a semi-arch body type.
+The American Rabbit Breeders Association recognises Flemish Giants in seven varieties and are known for having a semi-arch body type.

 Flemish Giant